 - The total duration for the test is 3 hours and students are allowed to switch between the sections and also have access to entire question paper like a written test.

-- The number of questions would be 72; comprising 24 questions on VA, 21 on DM and 27 on QA.
+- The number of questions last year were 72; comprising 24 questions on VA, 21 on DM and 27 on QA.

 - There is no sectional time limit and sections can be attempted in any order.

 - There is no online screen calculator.

 - And of course there are the sections of DM and GK (More on it later)

 The biggest difference to tackle is the penalty on the unanswered questions.
 However, according to me candidates should not worry about it.
 A negative of -.05 will not impact the overall score significantly, even if a high number of questions are not answered.
 I think it is better to leave a question and fetch -.05 than to mark a fluke and fetch -.25.
 Here is XAT Decision Making at its practical application!!

 For tackling the other differences, let us move to the test-taking strategy and talk about the sections in the order of my attempt.

 Section 1 Decision Making: This is my favourite section.
 I believe that most of the students are needlessly apprehensive about it.
 Anyone with a decent comprehension skill will find this section interesting and easy to attempt.
 I usually give 50-55 minutes to this section and try to maximise my attempts and score.
 In a typical DM question the case has one or few objectives to be met and there are few constraints on the way to these objectives.
 So, the first thing I do is to identify the constraints and the objectives to be met.
 While attempting I tick the option which fulfils the objective and not the options which may sound ideal/best.
 Also, in a few DM the cases can be quite long, but usually such cases are easy.